NavyaG-lab/Tech-writer/airflow.md

 `$ sudo systemctl restart nginx.service`

-If this solved the issue you may continue, otherwise you will have to find the problem first.

-`Airflow.upsert_alias!("x")`

-then you need to delete the old airflow
+The final step is to delete the old airflow stack, you can do it by running,

 `Airflow.delete!("y")`